nuankw/Summer-Research-2018-Group/README.md

 # Summer Research Project on Time Series Prediction
 Contributors in alphabetical order: Chen Song, Nuan Wen, Yunkai Zhang

-Supervisors: Prof.Xifeng Yan, Mr.Xiaoyong Jin, UCSB
+Supervised by: Prof.Xifeng Yan, Mr.Xiaoyong Jin at UCSB in the summer of 2018.

 # Summary of branches